#lessgo

 Hay 2711

 We've worked with the Hay Community since October 2019 and are keen to develop a sustainable, long-term delivery of the Giz A Break program for young people from Hay and surrounding communities.
-Over 2023 and 2024, we'll be delivering 8 camps and many individual and small group follow-ups.
-The first six camps are done and dusted, and the final two are coming up in November!
-We're also running a suite of smaller (up to 6 participants) and shorter (2 nights) follow-up adventures for previous participants who would like some additional support.
+Over 2023 to March 2025, we have delivered 8 camps and many individual and small group follow-ups.
+There's one shorter (2 nights) follow-up adventure to go - this one's for previous participants who would like some additional support and we've tapped most on the shoulder, already.

 For Individuals (including NDIS participants)